openebs-archive/openebs-docs/docs/configuresc.md

 <h3><a class="anchor" aria-hidden="true" id="Volume-File-System-Type-Policy"></a>Volume File System Type Policy</h3>

 You can specify the file system type for the cStor volume where application will consume the storage using *value* for *FSType*.
 The following is the sample storage class.
-Currently OpenEBS support ext4 as the default file system and it also supports XFS as filesystem.
+Currently OpenEBS support ext4 as the default file system and it also supports XFS.

 ```
 apiVersion: storage.k8s.io/v1